 Tip #3: Discuss How You Use the Vehicle

 “The other thing you want to look for is how does the person use the vehicle?” she said.
 “Are they full-time, using it as their home and have no home?
 Do they use it some times of the year, but they are snowbirds and live in Ohio to get away from the snow, they are gone?
 Are they using it for things other than personal use?”

 There are a bunch of other questions you need to address, too (Do you pull a trailer?
 What kind of personal effects do you travel with?).

-Further complicating matters, you may want to consider other coverages like vacation liability (kind of like a homeowner’s policy for your campsite), and/or emergency expense (which pays for things like car rentals and hotel stays if you have a loss to your vehicle and you’re far away from home).
+Further complicating matters, you may want to consider other coverages.
+For instance, vacation liability is like a homeowner’s policy for your campsite.
+Or, emergency expense coverage pays for things like car rentals and hotel stays if you have a loss to your vehicle and you’re far away from home.

-The bottom line is once you know what your needs are, she said, you can know what kind of coverage you really needing to be searching out.
+The bottom line is once you know what your needs are, she said, you can know what kind of coverage you really need to be search out.
 Or having a service like RIS search out for you.

 Cogar said there are “probably five or six” carriers out there that do RV specialty coverage.

-I also asked her for some advice that all RVers can follow to make sure that the insurance procedure works real well, when they actually have to call the underwriter and make a claim.
+I also asked her for some advice that all RVers can follow to ensure smooth claims, when they actually have to call the underwriter and make a claim.